JACaddock/portfolio/README.md

 ## Github Repo of my Portfolio

-Currently I am working on this but will eventually host it using github pages.
+Currently I am working on this but it is hosted using github pages: [Live Site](https://jacaddock.github.io/portfolio/)